Line 4 (Athens Metro): Development history

 On 1 December 2005, after the original plan for 2 branches was scrapped, Georgios Souflias, then the Minister of the Environment, Urban Planning and Public Works, announced that the two branches would combine to form the U-shaped Line 4.
 Souflias stated that the original branches, if built, would have caused "significant structural and operational weaknesses" for Lines 2 and 3.
 The original proposal for Line 4 is similar to what is currently proposed between Alsos Veikou and Marousi (without the Line 5 branch), but it did not include stations at Elikonos, Panepistimioupoli, and OTE.

 Originally, Section D of the Line 4 was going to have an interchange station with Line 1 at Perissos, but in late 2020 it was found that there were important reasons, technical, construction and transport service, for choosing a different interchange station.
 So, Section D was changed to have the interchange station be Pefkakia.

 In September 2014, it was announced that a second station would be added to Kaisariani, named "Near East", after the local team of the same name of the Kaisariani Public Gymnasium (Near East Foundation - NEF), as it had been chosen to be built next to the team's stadium, but in late December 2017 to early January 2018, Attiko Metro decided to move Near East station to the Zografou Campus and then renamed it "Panepistimioupoli".
 At the same time, also in late December 2017, Attiko Metro announced the addition of a new station at the intersection of Parnithos and Agias Glykerias streets in Galatsi.
 The station's initial name was "Parnithos", but it was later changed to "Elikonos".
 Elikonos station takes its name from the Elikonas hill located next to the station.
 Also, Elikonos station will be the deepest on line 4, at a depth of 36.4 meters, with Ilisia station being the second deepest, at 34.7 meters.

 Regarding Exarchia station, an alternative location at the intersection of Tositsa and Bouboulinas streets was considered, but did not proceed.
 Construction of the station began as usual at Exarchia Square in August 2022.

-All more than 12 km(8.0m) of the metro line are said to have been opened by TBMs "Athina" and "Niki" until the end of 2026 as stated by officials.
+All more than 12 km (8.0 mi) of the metro line are said to have been opened by TBMs "Athina" and "Niki" until the end of 2026 as stated by officials.